harangp/tfjsctcloss/README.md

 });
 model.summary();
 ```
-Then you can use model.fit() as you usually would, with all the batches and epochs, etc.
+Then you can use `model.fit()` as you usually would, with all the batches and epochs, etc.

+### Inputs, labels and special restrictions

+- This implementation operates on a 3D tensor: `[batch][timestep][one-hot encoded embeddings]`.
+- The inputs of the loss calculation are probabilities, prepare a model that each timestep's emberddings values' are between 0 and 1 and sum up to 1.
+- For the learning process (fit) the labels should be one-hot encoded.
+Shape must be the same as for the inputs.
+- The last one-hot embedding is used as the delimiter
+- If the label is too short and does not fill the sample, just padd it with the delimiter

+### Known issues

+- Results needed to be validated - I didn't have proper test cases up until now.
+This is the current focus.
+- Thee's no input validation - yet.
+- No `tidy()` anywhere - yet.

-## My learning process
+## Development process
 What you'll get here is a constant progress and the evolution of the codebase.
 Here's my approach:

 - learn about the CTC algorythm, and it's usage